yukyungkoh/job-postings-data-project/1_categorize-jobs/README.md

-# Part 1: Categorize Job Titles
+# Part 1: Categorize Jobs

-This part of the project explores multiple approaches to classify job titles extracted from job postings into broader occupational categories.
-Job title classification is a key step in analyzing the labor market.
+This part of the project explores multiple approaches to classify jobs extracted from job postings into broader occupational categories.
+Job classification is a key step in analyzing the labor market.

 Although job category labels are known by design -- assigned during the LLM-based generation of synthetic job postings ([details here](https://github.com/yukyungkoh/job-postings-data-project/tree/main/0_generate-synthetic-job-postings)) -- they are treated as unknown here to demonstrate how the classification techniques can be applied in practice.